 Guidelines Comment 6.2 Guidelines for Future Use of the Site The overall guiding objective is that: Cardinal Freeman Village should retain its long-term use as providing for the needs of aged-care residents and be periodically upgraded to meet contemporary requirements and standards The Concept Plan provides a framework for the staged refurbishment of the Cardinal Freeman Village site to a well ordered, high quality aged-care facility.
-Stage 2, the Care Precinct, is consistent with the Concept Plan and this objective.
-Process Guidelines The advice of a Heritage Consultant should be sought as the planned staged development of the site moves forward.
+Stage 1, the Village Green, is consistent with the Concept Plan and this objective.
+6.3 Process Guidelines The advice of a Heritage Consultant should be sought as the planned staged development of the site moves forward.
 This will ensure the essential features of the site landscape are retained and managed during further evolution.
 Graham Brooks and Associates continues to provide Heritage Consultancy advice to the Cardinal Freeman Village site managers.
 6.4 Guidelines for Conserving Fabric of Different Grades of Significance The landscape, building and infrastructure elements of Cardinal Freeman Retirement Village have been graded to determine their relative levels of significance.
 In general, future changes should be focussed on areas or components, which provide a lesser contribution to the overall significance and are therefore less sensitive to change.
-The proposed Stage 2 development, the Care Precinct, is consistent with the Concept Plan and these guidelines.
-Those elements which a High assessed heritage value should be retained.
+The proposed Stage 1 development, the Village Green, is consistent with the Concept Plan and these guidelines.
+The elements to be removed as part of this proposal are identified in the Cardinal Those elements which a High assessed heritage value should be retained.
 Their form should be subject to minimal change necessary to support their on-going use or adaptive re-use.
-These include: Glentworth House The Chapel Selected landscape elements including remnant fencing, palisade and gates In relation to elements of Moderate significance the principles of the Burra Charter should be followed.
+These include: Glentworth House The Chapel Selected landscape elements including remnant fencing, palisade and gates Freeman Village Heritage Precinct Conservation Management Plan as being of Little significance.
+In relation to elements of Moderate significance the principles of the Burra Charter should be followed.
 Work involving the reduction (or potentially the removal) of a particular element may be an acceptable option, where it is necessary for the proper function of the place and is beneficial to, or does not reduce, the overall significance of the place.
 These elements include: Parlours Annex Modified rear wings of Glentworth House Modified convent extensions to Glentworth House Remnant convent wall The site elements with a Little assessed heritage value are of slight significance and do not intrude on the place in a way that reduces significance.
 Both retention and removal are acceptable options.
 Intrusive elements that are deemed to detract from the areas or components of significance should be removed where possible, to allow for the preferred long-term option of recapturing the original garden setting and drive of Glentworth House.